gbraad-dotfiles/notebooks/README.md

 ### Extension

-This is only available if the `.dotfiles` has also stwoed `ipython`.
+This is only available if the `.dotfiles` has also stowed `ipython`.
 This can be done as follows
 ```bash
 %%script zsh
 cd ~/.dotfiles